robshavr/SportsDataScience/README.md

 As Contributor you should first install git from: https://git-scm.com/ For all important commands: https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html

 - After the first install.
-You have to open "Git Bash" and give in your github username and email: 'git config --global user.name "Sam Smith"' and 'git config --global user.email sam@example.com'
+You have to open "Git Bash" and give in your github username and email:<br> 'git config --global user.name "Sam Smith"' and <br>'git config --global user.email sam@example.com'

 - Create a directory for our Project.
 - press Right Click and open "Git Bash"